Overview: Master of Arts [Intercultural Studies]

-The Master of Arts in Intercultural Studies is a multidisciplinary program focused on learning about other cultures and developing skills in negotiating across cultural boundaries, both within and outside the United States.
+The Master of Arts (Intercultural Studies) is a multidisciplinary program focused on learning about other cultures and developing skills in negotiating across cultural boundaries, both within and outside the United States.
 Appropriate academic disciplines for this degree include anthropology, sociology, ethics and theology.

 - Articulate an understanding of forces that contribute to contemporary sociocultural diversity and complexity using theological and social sciences resources.

 |Hrs||Course ID||Course Name|